andyeske/How-to-CAD-Fusion-360/README.md

 Split into 5 1.5-hour long sessions, the first half of each session will be spent learning new Fusion 360 skills, while the second half will see the application of these new skills through in-class activities, with a focus on reverse engineering.
 In contrast to traditional mechanical design courses, this workshop places greater emphasis on the design process itself, understanding how we can plan and best leverage our available tools to arrive to our desired result.
 Thus, the sessions are less about following the instructions on an engineering drawing, and more about independent thinking and strategizing, reverse engineering an object into a 3D model.

-Through the workshop’s 5 sessions, the goal is for the student to:
-* Have learned all the essential Fusion 360 skills.
-* Have built a comprehensive design portfolio, in the form of a presentation (see Workshop Portfolio (optional) section below), to showcase all the different in-class projects and Fusion 360 skills mastered.
-* Feel that it can take almost any object and exclaim, “I know how to CAD this!”.

 _This course is a sibling version of the original ["How to CAD Almost Anything"](https://github.com/andyeske/How-to-CAD-Almost-Anything) course, adapted into 5, 1.5-hour long sessions, to fit with the MIT ESP/HSSP schedule.
 While not as extensive as the Solidworks version, this course still provides a comprehensive introduction to Fusion 360, sufficient for students to be able to later navigate the CAD software independently!_

 ## Workshop Details